Madotsukii/Breaker-Engine/README.md

 ================================================================================

-This is like, a game engine, or something, man.
+This is like, a game engine, or something, mang.